 The Forces of Krill "choose your own adventure" book

 The books are not very difficult to find, and mostly of interest to Zork completionists.
 Of note however is one of the illustrations in the book, a map of the area south of Flood Control Dam #3 (see below on the right).

 Zork witnessed the rise and decline of many architectures.
-As may be expected from a game that gained popularity in the early age of home computing with its great diversity of systems, Zork I - or rather the virtual machine in which it could exist - was ported to many platforms.
-A capable system sporting at least 32kiB of RAM and a disk drive had a good chance of being able to run Zork, and below is an illustration of this; the opening screens of various versions of Zork I on various 1980's computer.
+As may be expected from a game that gained popularity in the early age of home computing with its great diversity of systems, Zork I - or rather the virtual machine in which it existed - was ported to many platforms.
+A capable system sporting at least 32kiB of RAM and a disk drive had a good chance of being able to run Zork, and below is an illustration of this; the opening screens of Zork I on various 1980's computer.
 Note the progressing version numbers; Zork was being improved during its lifetime, as is evidenced .